 |$ 10||Cashback (T&Cs apply) - 30% Welcome Bonus (T&Cs Apply)||Review|

 When the Communist Party took power in China it began to issue a currency of its own, which replaced the several forms of currency that existed across all of the many areas it controlled.
 The first issuance of the unified currency occurred in 1948, and by 1949, the currency was named the Renminbi.
 For much of its history, the Yuan has been pegged to the US Dollar as well as several other western currencies.
 However, since the 1980s there has been an ongoing attempt to set the rate of the currency at a more realistic level in order to make it more convertible.

 In recent times, due to the move of the country towards a market economy, the Yuan has been devalued to increase the nation’s ability to compete in the export markets.
 In 2005, the CNY was de-pegged from the US Dollar but was then re-pegged to it during 2008 to 2010 owing to an international financial crisis.
 It is hoped by the Chinese government that the Yuan will eventually be established as a South-East Asian regional currency with the strength to compete with the Euro or Japanese Yen, and they are moving towards the establishment of the Yuan as one of the major reserve currencies.

 A Guide to the Chinese Economy

 Although the coastal regions of China are quite industrialised, in the hinterland the regions show less industrial development.
 Agricultural products are also essential to the Chinese economy, with over 300 million of the population being employed in this industry.
-China is the world’s major producer of rice and is also one of the world’s principal sources of corn, wheat, tobacco, peanuts, fish, soy beans, potatoes, pork and other non-food crops like cotton and oil seeds.
+China is the world’s major producer of rice, and is also one of the world’s principal sources of corn, wheat, tobacco, peanuts, fish, soy beans, potatoes, pork and other non-food crops such as cotton and oil seeds.